EastCoastProduct/homepage/src/case_study/innovation_women.md

 ---
+level: ../../
+titleTag: Innovation Women
-title: From vision to MVP in 3 weeks
+pageHeading: From vision to MVP in 3 weeks
+pageDescription: Innovation Women
+listingDescription: Innovation Women set out to solve the glaring issue of male-dominated panels at tech events.
+Their marketing platform connects amazing women in tech and enterprise with event planners.
+Our team nailed down MVP feature requirement and delivered the Innovation Women platform in 3 weeks.
-name: Innovation Women
+clientName: Innovation Women
 projectName: Innovation Women
+leadImage: ../images/case-study-shots/innovation-women-screenshot@2x.png
 id: innovation_women
 brandColor: EE1B19
-level: ../../
-leadImage: ../images/case-study-shots/innovation-women-screenshot@2x.png
-description: Innovation Women set out to solve the glaring issue of male-dominated panels at tech events.
-Their marketing platform connects amazing women in tech and enterprise with event planners.
-Our team nailed down MVP feature requirement and delivered the Innovation Women platform in 3 weeks.
 testimonialPerson: Bobbie Carlton
 testimonialPosition: Founder of Innovation Women
 testimonialContent: I loved being intimately tied to the process.
 I knew what was going on every step of the way.
 It wasn’t a black box you put time, money, and effort into.
+pdf: ../images/case-study-pdfs/innovation-women-case-study.pdf
 layout: case-study.ejs
-pdf: ../images/case-study-pdfs/innovation-women-case-study.pdf
 ---

 ## Intro